mr-roe-cha/code-for-miami.github.io/README.md

     - metadata object key is the name of the Markdown file

 ## Deploying
-1. Make sure to compile css with either compass or sass
+1. Make sure to compile css
-2. ./deploy.sh
+2. Create a commit in the `dev` branch
+3. run `./deploy.sh`
-3. All done
+4. All done

 ## Contribute
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.